- Afterpay are the incumbent in Australia, but might Klarna be their strongest competitor yet?

 - Afterpay: Afterpay charges a late fee of $10 and an additional $7 for missing a payment for over seven days.
 You can only incur a total of $10 in late fees on purchases under $40 and up to $68 on larger payments.

 - Klarna: Regardless of the plan you choose, Klarna will charge a late fee of $10.

 - You can shop even when cash flow is tight.

 - Every purchase is interest-free, and there is no cost of maintaining an account.

-- You can accumulate an excessive amount of late fees – miss every payment, and you can end up having to shoulder over 20% of the original purchase price.
+- You can accumulate a lot of late fees.
+Miss every payment, and you can end up having to shoulder over 20% of the original purchase price.

 - Users tend to resort to impulse shopping due to tempting interest-free terms.

 - You risk taking on more debt than you can afford.

 - Instalment plans won’t accrue interest or affect your credit score if you pay them off in time.

 - You can shop anywhere with Klarna, even if a retailer doesn’t offer it as a checkout option.